-90 GC trading facilities on Trading Venues allow users to trade against a wide range of pre-agreed collateral baskets.
+86 GC trading facilities on Trading Venues allow users to trade against a wide range of pre-agreed collateral baskets.
 Once a transaction is agreed, the seller has a limited time period (usually one hour) in which to select eligible securities to deliver using an allocation application provided by the Trading Venue.
 Where these GC trading facilities are cleared by a CCP, the Trading Venue will automatically inform the CCP of the seller's collateral allocation.

-If a repo is not executed on a Trading Venue or is not cleared on the same day (T+0) or both, the prior repo should be reported as a new transaction by the original parties and then reporting as being terminated and replaced by cleared repos.
+being terminated and replaced by cleared repos.
 And in their reports of the cleared repos, the parties should report the RTN of the prior repo (its UTI).
 The RTN for a prior repo not executed on a Trading Venue will probably be generated by the parties (see the UTI Generation Flowchart provided by ESMA in its Final Report, pp.77-78, Figure 1) --- see recommendation 3.1.

-A CCP does not have to include the RTN in its reports of cleared repos.91 execution venue date of clearing is there a prior repo? prior repo to be reported?
+A CCP does not have to include the RTN in its reports of cleared repos.87 execution venue date of clearing is there a prior repo? prior repo to be reported?
 RTN to be reported?
-RTN to be generated by: Trading Venue open offer (T+0) no no not according to the Final Report but an RTN is required by the Consolidated Validation Rules n/a same day (T+0) novation by both parties but not CCP Trading Venue not same day yes by both parties отс see ESMA UTI Generation Flowchart same day (T+0) novation
+RTN to be generated by: Trading Venue open offer (T+0) no no not according to the Final Report but an RTN is required by the Consolidated Validation Rules n/a same day (T+0) novation by both parties but not CCP Trading Venue not same day yes by both parties отс see ESMA UTI Generation same day (T+0) novation Flowchart